uqlibrary/technology-training/R/RStudio_intro.md

 This is important for our project structure

 ### Rstudio Project
-Exercise 1:

-(2min) Challenge 1 - New Rstudio Project
+Exercise 1 - New Rstudio Project (2 min)

     * Click the "File" menu button (top left corner), then "New Project"
     * Click "New Directory"
     * Click "Empty Project"
-    * Type in the name of your project, e.g. "RStudio_Intro" (Select a folder where to locate your project the RProjects folder)
+    * Type in the name of your project, e.g. "RStudio_Intro" (Browse and select a folder where to locate your project, for example the RProjects folder)
     * Click the "Create Project" button

 ### Help